 Discover Baja is now processing Nautical Sportfishing FMMs for Discover Baja members!
 Skip the hassle and confusion of the online process for an extra $10 per person.
 Please allow three days for processing.
 To start, download and complete the DBTC Nautical FMM Application

-If you are traveling by boat down to Baja, by law you need to have a nautical FMM tourist permit every time you enter Mexican waters.
-The officials have been cracking down on boats and you will be required to show your fishing license and nautical FMM.
+If you are traveling by boat in Mexico north of Ensenada, you are required by law to have a nautical FMM tourist permit every time you enter Mexican waters.
+The officials have been cracking down on boats and you will be required to show your fishing license, nautical FMM, and TIP.
 There is a new online process where you can apply and pay online for a nautical sportfishing tourist FMM.
-FMMs cost $332 pesos per person.
+FMMs cost $500 pesos per person.
 You can pay by Visa or MasterCard.

 Go to www.inm.gob.mx.
 Click on “English” on the far right top hand corner.
 Scroll down to the bottom of the page and click on the red “Sport Fishing And Nautical Tourism” icon.
 This will take you to a page explaining the steps (listed below) that you need to take to obtain your nautical FMM.

 - Go to www.inm.gob.mx/index.php/page/instrucciones_para_pasajeros/en.htmlWhere you can find a form that you can download (the first link listed at the bottom – “Sample Form for submission of lists of maritime passengers and crew members”) and enter in your own information for your vessel, entry and departure information, and a list of passengers that will be on board.

 - Then go to www.banjercito.com.mx/registroEmbarques/ where you will fill out personal and vessel information and will pay for passengers.
 The fee is $500.00 pesos per person.